 Yes, we do, through our partner, the American Indian College Fund!
 Please click on this YouTube video tutorial.

 Can my application package be mailed or e-mailed?

 All applications will be processed through the link provided on the scholarship main page.
 Mail and e-mailed applications will not be accepted.

-Does your organization require transcripts from my high school/university/college?
+Does the Association require transcripts from my high school/university/college?